SnowZucc/chatgpt-all-search-engines/README.md

 ---

 A browser extension to display ChatGPT response alongside Google (and other search engines) results.
-It is meant to support the most search engines possible, including a lot of SearX instances (see below)
+It is meant to support search engines and specifically SearX.

 ## Supported Search Engines

-Google, Baidu, Bing, DuckDuckGo, Brave, Yahoo, Naver, Yandex, Kagi, SearX
+Google, Baidu, Bing, DuckDuckGo, Brave, Naver, Yandex, Kagi, SearX

-SearX instances : searx.be,
+Broken : Yahoo

+Every SearX instance in searx.space is supported plus a bunch of other ones.
+If you have a SearX instance that is not on searx.space, open an issue.

 ## Screenshot